NSFF/FindMyVacci/README.md

 +Adding custom photo from photo library and having a default one

++When tapping the photo preview during the "adding a new vacci centre" process, it brings a pop-up of the image in a bigger version.

 -Not Automaticly zooming on user location

 -No Map annotations of Vaccination Centres